HXYfighter/HXYfighter.github.io/_pages/about.md

 *During January to July 2025, I am visiting at University of Cambridge, UK.

 My research is mainly focused on **machine learning for drug discovery**, with the aim of making a greater contribution to humans' health and scientific discoveries through AI.
-I am also interested in cutting-edge AI topics such as large language models, computer vision, and neuroscience.
+I am also interested in cutting-edge AI topics including AI for healthcare, large language models, computer vision, and neuroscience.

+I have published papers at top-tier machine learning conferences including NeurIPS, ICML, ICLR, and served as a reviewer at these conferences.

-I am open to job and internship opportunities and look forward to academic exchange and collaboration.
+Now, I am open to job and internship opportunities and look forward to academic exchange and collaboration.

 [My Publications](https://hxyfighter.github.io/publications/) &emsp; &emsp; [My CV](https://hxyfighter.github.io/cv/)